open-telemetry/opentelemetry.io/content/en/blog/2023/k8s-runtime-observability/index.md

 core Kubernetes engine.
 With the current level of observability being exposed by Kubernetes we wanted to publish our findings in order to help others interested in seeing the current state of distributed tracing in the Kubernetes engine.
-Daniel Dias and Sebastian Choren are working on Tracetest, an open-source tool that allows you to develop and test your distributed system with OpenTelemetry.
+Daniel Dias and Sebastian Choren are working on Tracetest, an open source tool that allows you to develop and test your distributed system with OpenTelemetry.
 It works with any OTel compatible system and enables trace–based tests to be created.
-Check it out at https://github.com/kubeshop/tracetest.
+Check it out at <https://github.com/kubeshop/tracetest>.

 The
 [example sources](https://github.com/kubeshop/tracetest/tree/main/examples/tracetesting-kubernetes/kubetracing)